Mississippi State University

 Below is the front of MacArthur Hall.
 It opened as a dorm for the exclusive use of athletes.
 It is a six-story Modernist structure and was a plush facility for its day.
 During a time when the football program was having some difficulties, the powers that be hoped the new dorm would aid in recruiting star athletes.
 The building is named in honor of James Wesley McArthur.
 I was not able to identify who James McArthur was, and when I first saw the building, my mind went to another university and another McArthur Hall but the two are not related.
 There is a McArthur Hall at the University of Miami, and it shares more in common with the McArthur Hall at Mississippi State than just the name.
 The J. Neville McArthur Engineering Building (the J. in this McArthur’s name is also for James) was a gift of the man of the same name who launched a dairy in south Florida in the early 20th Century.
 That building, also a Modernist work, was made possible by a $1 million gift from the other Mr. McArthur.
 The last connection is what really had me thinking it was the same person at first: J. Neville McArthur was an alumnus of State.
 I didn’t realize my mistake until I saw the dedication plaque for this McArthur Hall which had the different middle name.
 I forgot to take a photo of the plaque, perhaps due to my surprise over the odds of two men sharing a common name who had buildings on separate campuses named for them.
 This McArthur Hall ceased being a dorm at some point and now houses human resources, payroll, and other support services.
 It was designed the architectural firm Thomas S. Jones and Associates, a Starkville-based firm.
 Construction began in 1969 and was completed in 1970.

 The set below are of the Colvard Student Union.
 The Union is named for Dean W. Colvard, the 12th president of the university.
 Colvard was a North Carolina native and a graduate of Berea College.
 He did his master’s degree at the University of Missouri and later earned his Ph.D. at Purdue University.
 He came to State from North Carolina State University in Raleigh where he was dean of agriculture.
 One important facet of his tenure was the creation of the Mississippi State University Foundation in 1962.
 But Colvard became known more for his actions regarding a single basketball game than just about anything else.
 The University of Mississippi hit the national news when James Meredith attempted to register for classes.
 Meredith, an African American, attempted to enroll at Mississippi beginning in 1961.
 He was denied twice based solely on his race, but a court ruling in September 1962 gave him entry.
 Riots ensued resulting in two deaths, numerous arrests, and deployment of army troops to quell the violence.
 Colvard watched from Starkville and vowed to not let such troubles happen at State.
 The issue of integration would come to Colvard and State not from student enrollment, but from a winning basketball program.
 State had won the SEC basketball championship four times from 1959 to 1963.
 When the team beat Tulane on February 25, 1963, it had an opportunity to compete in the NCAA tournament.
 A tradition had been that no Mississippi team could play an integrated opponent, a fact which had kept the squad out of tournament play in the past.
-In the lead up to the March tournament, it looked as though State would first match up would be Loyola University of Chicago.
+In the lead up to the March tournament, it looked as though State's first match up would be Loyola University of Chicago.
 Loyola was integrated; indeed, four of its five starters were African Americans.
 A groundswell of support from the student body wanted the team to play.
 The support was not so much for making a statement on Civil Rights as it was for seeing the team move on in play and in the rankings.
 Colvard supported the team’s playing Loyola, as did the State Athletics Director Wade Walker who made an announcement on March 2nd to that effect.
 Many in the state were not pleased.
 State senator, MSU alumnus, and member of the university's board Billy Mitts led the charge to prevent the team from playing Loyola and to have Colvard fired.
 The majority of the board disagreed with the notion and voted not only to support the playing of the game but to note their continuing faith in Colvard.
 In the end, the Bulldogs travelled to East Lansing, Michigan, and lost to Loyola 61 to 51.
 Mississippi State would finally integrate in the Fall of 1965 when Richard Holmes applied for and was admitted to the university without much fanfare and very little upset.

 The building opened in 1964 and at the time was called the University Union.
 It has been modernized and expanded since that time, most notably in a major upgrade begun in 2006 and completed the following year; the Union then reopened in January 2008.
 It is quite nice and during my various to visits to campus I have always been pleased to see just how clean it is kept.
 The photos below begin with a view of the building from across the street by the Chapel of Memories (see below) from across Lee Boulevard.
 That portion of the building faces the YMCA Building.
 The second and third photos are of the Bully Bulldog statue that stands before the entrance on that side.
 As noted at the beginning of this post, there are several bulldog statues on campus, most being by the football stadium.
 Banners adorning the side of the building can be seen in the fourth and fifth photos.
 Inside you will find the portrait of Dr. Colvard (photo six) and on the Drill Field-side entrance an extremely large photo of what appears to be a funeral procession (photo seven).
 The picture is enormous, being at my best guess at least 12 feet high and 18 feet across.
 It appears to be a funeral for one of the bulldog mascots.
 There is no description nearby, however, and this is only a guess on my part.
 If you know, please leave a comment.
 The last photo is an interior shot from the second floor.
 The doors behind this sitting area lead to the location where most graduate school fairs are held.